Meet Our Clinical LeadershipExperience, Integrity, Empathy – the AHSS Team

-Lynnae M., BCBA – CO Lead
+Lynnae M., BCBA – Colorado Lead

 Lynnae has nearly six years experience working with children and adolescents with Autism as a BCBA, Mental Health Therapist, Behavioral Therapist and Care Provider.
-She was recently a BCBA for North Shore Pediatric Therapy and is a volunteer at GiGi’s Playhouse.
+She was recently a BCBA for North Shore Pediatric Therapy and a volunteer at GiGi’s Playhouse.

 She has created and updated Verbal Behavior and Discrete Trial Training programs and provided ABA services to those with Autism and related disabilities.
 Lynnae also has training in sign language.

 Lynnae holds a BS in Psychology with a minor in Child Development and Family Science from North Dakota State University in Fargo, ND, and an MS in Educational Psychology – Community Counseling from University of Wisconsin-Milwaukee in Milwaukee, WI.

 Katie T., BCBA – Arlington Heights Center Manager

 Katie has been a BCBA for 6 years and has worked with both adults and children.
 She has worked at AHSS for the past 4 years, first as an in-home BCBA and then as the center manager in Northbrook for the past year.
 Katie loves working in the center and leading the team to create new groups and programs to help kids succeed.
 The center serves a variety of ages and needs and has seen huge growth in the past year.
 Katie is particularly interested in outcomes from social groups and teaching functional communication, especially AAC devices and emerging vocals.
 Outside of work, Katie is an animal lover who volunteers at a cat rescue in Chicago on the weekends.
 Katie lives in Deerfield with her husband, cat, and dog.